-Ute Bültmann is an internationally recognized researcher in the field of work and health.
-She is a health scientist, epidemiologist and full professor of work and health from a life course perspective at the Department of Health Sciences, Community and Occupational Medicine, at the University Medical Center Groningen.
-Her research focuses on the (psychosocial) epidemiology of work and health, in particular mental health problems, the prevention of work-related illness, sickness absence, and work disability, the identification of labor market trajectories of workers with chronic health conditions, and the measurement of psychosocial factors at work and innovative health-related work outcomes.
+Ute BÃ¼ltmann (German background, 1968, PhD) is an internationally recognized researcher in the field of Work and Health.
+She is a health scientist, epidemiologist, and full professor of work and health from a life course perspective at the Department of Health Sciences, Community and Occupational Medicine, at the University Medical Center Groningen.
+Her research focuses on the (psychosocial) epidemiology of work and health, in particular mental health problems, the prevention of work-related illness, sickness absence, and work disability, the identification of labour market trajectories, the measurement of psychosocial factors at work and innovative health-related work outcomes.

-Over the past years, Bültmann has developed an extensive knowledge base in the field of â€œMental health and Workâ€ that was translated to the occupational health care field.
+BÃ¼ltmann has developed an extensive knowledge base in the field of â€œMental health and Workâ€ that was translated to the occupational health care field.
 To enhance sustainable return to work and work participation of employees with mental health problems, she directed the development and testing of new measurement tools and interventions, in collaboration with the occupational health care setting.
 For the new concept of â€˜health-related work functioningâ€™, she initiated the cross-cultural translation and adaption of a measurement tool, in collaboration with researchers and practitioners, and facilitated the translation into over 10 languages worldwide.

 More recently, she introduced a life course perspective to Work and Health research as a fruitful avenue to understand work not only as an exposure that increases or lessens health risk but also as a life course experience that is dependent on place and time.
-The application of a life course lens led to new research questions investigating characteristics of labour markets and health trajectories that may lead to positive health outcomes over the life course.
-In 2017, Bültmann received the prestigious NWO VICI grant â€œTodayâ€™s youth is tomorrowâ€™s workforce: Generation Y at workâ€ to examine the relationship between mental health and work-life trajectories of young adults.
+The application of a life course lens led to new research questions investigating characteristics of labour markets and health trajectories that can lead to positive health outcomes over the life course.
+In 2017, BÃ¼ltmann received the prestigious NWO VICI grant â€œTodayâ€™s youth is tomorrowâ€™s workforce: Generation Y at workâ€ to examine the relationship between mental health and work-life trajectories of young adults.
 She conducts her research in collaboration with partners in occupational and youth health care, enhancing the implementation of her findings.

-In terms of research leadership, Bültmann is co-leader of Public Health Research Programme, based at the Department of Health Sciences, Community and Occupational Medicine, and part of the Research Institute SHARE of the Graduate School of Medical Sciences.
+In terms of research leadership, BÃ¼ltmann is co-leader of Public Health Research Programme, based at the Department of Health Sciences, and part of the Research Institute SHARE of the Graduate School of Medical Sciences.
 She was involved in management and teaching activities in the Canadian Institutes for Health Research (CIHR) strategic training programme on â€œWork Disability Preventionâ€ at the Dalla Lana School of Public Health at the University of Toronto, Canada.
 As member of the Programme Executive Committee and mentor (2008-2015), she was one of three Europeans who trained around 120 PhD students and postdocs participating in this global, transdisciplinary programme.
 In 2016, she brought the 3-year training programme â€œWork Disability Prevention 2.0 â€“ Research and Practiceâ€ to Europe in the Nordic Institute for Advanced Education in Occupational Health (funded by the Nordic Council of Ministers) in Helsinki, Finland.

-- BÃ¼ltmann has published extensively in flagship journals of the occupational and public health domain, such as the Scandinavian Journal of Work, Environment and Health, Occupational and Environmental Medicine, Journal of Epidemiology and Community Health, American Journal of Public Health, and the European Journal of Public Health.
+- BÃ¼ltmann has published extensively in flagship journals of the public and occupational health domain, such as the Scandinavian Journal of Work, Environment and Health, Occupational and Environmental Medicine, Journal of Epidemiology and Community Health, American Journal of Public Health, and the European Journal of Public Health.

-- She has a strong national and international academic network, as shown by collaborations with researchers from the Netherlands, Denmark, Sweden, the USA and Canada.
-She is affiliated with the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW; since 2016), Visiting Professor at the National Research Centre for the Working Environment in Copenhagen, Denmark (since 2014); Guest Researcher at the Karolinska Institutet, Division of Insurance Medicine, Department of Clinical Neuroscience in Stockholm, Sweden (since 2012), and Adjunct Scientist at the Institute for Work & Health (IWH) in Toronto, Canada (since 2007; on hold since 2017 due to appointment in Scientific Advisory Committee of IWH).
+- BÃ¼ltmann has a strong national and international academic network, as shown by collaborations with researchers from the Netherlands, Denmark, Sweden, the USA and Canada.
+She is affiliated with the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW; since 2016), Visiting Professor at the National Research Centre for the Working Environment in Copenhagen, Denmark (since 2014); Guest Researcher at the Karolinska Institutet, Division of Insurance Medicine, Department of Clinical Neuroscience in Stockholm, Sweden (since 2012), and Adjunct Scientist at the Institute for Work & Health (IWH) in Toronto, Canada (since 2007; on hold since 2017 due to appointment in IWHâ€™s Scientific Advisory Committee).

-- She serves on the Editorial Board of the Journal of Occupational Rehabilitation (Q1), has hosted the 2nd International Scientific Conference on Work Disability Prevention and Integration (ICOH-WDPI) with >200 attendants in 2012, and has organized/chaired >15 symposia on work and health at international conferences.
+- She serves on the Editorial Board of the Journal of Occupational Rehabilitation (Q1), has hosted the 2nd International Scientific Conference on Work Disability Prevention and Integration (ICOH-WDPI) with >200 attendants in 2012, and has organized/chaired >20 symposia on work and health at international conferences.

-- She has been keynote/invitational speaker at international scientific meetings and for public and governmental bodies, including: the 8th European Congress of Epidemiology (2015), the 11th Stress Research Conference (2013), the Organisation for Economic Co-operation and Development, Employment Labour and Social Affairs (OECD, Paris, 2014), and the Federal Institute for Occupational Safety and Health (BAuA, Berlin, 2013).
+- BÃ¼ltmann has been keynote/invitational speaker at many international scientific meetings and for public and governmental bodies, including: two opening keynote lectures in 2019 on â€œWork and Health from a lifecourse perspectiveâ€ (5th ICOH Work Disability Prevention and Integration) and â€œOccupational factors in Healthy Ageingâ€ (Dutch Epidemiology Conference); the 8th European Congress of Epidemiology (2015), the 11th Stress Research Conference (2013), the Organisation for Economic Co-operation and Development, Employment Labour and Social Affairs (OECD, Paris, 2014), and the Federal Institute for Occupational Safety and Health (BAuA, Berlin, 2013).

-- She is Vice-President of the section â€œSocial Security, Work and Healthâ€ of the European Public Health Association (2016); appointed member of the Scientific Committee of the Danish Work Environment Research Fund of the Ministry of Employment (2018), from 2016-2018 she served on the Health Council of the Netherlands, committee â€œHealth and working longerâ€.
+- She is Vice-President of the section â€œSocial Security, Work and Healthâ€ of the European Public Health Association (since 2016); appointed member of the Scientific Committee of the Work Environment Research Fund of the Danish Ministry of Employment (since 2018), from 2016-2018 she served on the Health Council of the Netherlands, committee â€œHealth and working longerâ€.

-- Bültmann obtained a Rosalind Franklin Fellowship for talented international researchers at the University of Groningen (2007) for research on mental health and work, and a Peter Wall Institute for Advanced Studies International Visiting Research Scholar Fellowship (2016) at the University of British Columbia (UBC) in Vancouver, Canada to advance research on work and mental health by intergrating a life course perspective.
+- BÃ¼ltmann obtained a Rosalind Franklin Fellowship for talented international researchers at the University of Groningen (2007) for research on mental health and work, and a Peter Wall Institute for Advanced Studies International Visiting Research Scholar Fellowship (2016) at the University of British Columbia (UBC) in Vancouver, Canada to advance research on work and mental health by integrating a life course perspective.

-- Riethmeister V, Bültmann U, Gordijn M, Brouwer S, de Boer M. Investigating daily fatigue scores during two-week offshore day shifts.
-Applied Ergonomics 2018, 71, 87-94.
+- Riethmeister V, BÃ¼ltmann U, Gordijn M, Brouwer S, de Boer M. Investigating daily fatigue scores during two-week offshore day shifts.
+Applied Ergonomics 2018;71:87-94.

-- Veldman K, Reijneveld SA, Verhulst FC, Ortiz JA, Bültmann U. A life course perspective on mental health problems, employment and work outcomes.
-Scandinavian Journal of Work Environment and Health 2017, 43, 316-325.
+- Veldman K, Reijneveld SA, Verhulst FC, Ortiz JA, BÃ¼ltmann U. A life course perspective on mental health problems, employment and work outcomes.
+Scandinavian Journal of Work Environment and Health 2017;43: 316-325.

-- Nigatu YT, Reijneveld SA, Penninx BW, Schoevers RA, Bültmann, U. The longitudinal joint effect of obesity and major depression on work performance impairment.
-American Journal of Public Health, 2015, 105:e80-86.
+- Nigatu YT, Reijneveld SA, Penninx BW, Schoevers RA, BÃ¼ltmann, U. The longitudinal joint effect of obesity and major depression on work performance impairment.
+American Journal of Public Health 2015;105:e80-86.

-- Arends I, van der Klink JJ, van Rhenen W, de Boer MR, Bültmann U. Prevention of recurrent sickness absence in workers with common mental disorders: Results of a cluster-randomised controlled trial.
-Occupational and Environmental Medicine 2014, 71, 21-29.
+- Arends I, van der Klink JJ, van Rhenen W, de Boer MR, BÃ¼ltmann U. Prevention of recurrent sickness absence in workers with common mental disorders: Results of a cluster-randomised controlled trial.
+Occupational and Environmental Medicine 2014;71:21-29.